C/2015 ER61 PANSTARRS

 Orbital period: 7,763 years

-on April 20, however the comet was intrinsically bright (absolute magnitude
+closest at 1.17AU on April 20, however the comet was intrinsically bright (absolute magnitude about 6.5)

 and well situated for southerners in the morning sky.